gapa64/inventory_getter/README.md

 ### Get inventory from remote devices
 Script requires username to get login to devices.
 Password is specified via cli once the script starts.
-Optionally TCP could be specified, standard 22 used by default.
+Optionally remote TCP port could be specified, standard 22 used by default.

 Remote devices could be specified as set of hostname/ip-addresses or file contained hostname/ip-addresses.

+Script run with routers specified as set of hostname/ip-addresses:
 ```
 python3 inventory_getter.py routers 10.85.150.69 10.85.150.71  --user root
 Password: